 How can the heating capacity of a car be calculated with the help of simulation?
 Why is this interesting for electric cars that suffer from a loss of range in winter?
 We show you how to determine the heating power under various boundary conditions using a physical vehicle cabin model.

 Why do electric cars lose range in winter?
 In electric cars, the waste heat from the combustion engine cannot be used to heat the interior, as is the case with conventional cars.
 Instead, electrical energy is drawn from the drive battery to provide the necessary heating power.
 This leads to a loss of range of up to 50% in some cases at low outside temperatures.
-In order not to have to cover this heating energy demand via the drive battery, we are pursuing the idea of installing an additional latent heat storage system for this demand in cooperation with partners from industry and research in the LatHe.GO project (funded by the European Regional Development Fund (ERDF)).
+In order not to have to cover this heating energy demand via the drive battery, we are pursuing the idea of installing an additional latent heat storage system for heating an electric bus in cooperation with partners from industry and research in the LatHe.GO project.
 But how big does such a storage unit have to be in order to cover the heat energy demand?
 To be able to answer this question, we first calculated the heating demand by means of simulation under various stationary boundary conditions.
 The physical background and our procedure are explained in this blog article.
-More about the results of a detailed parameter study on this topic can be found here.

 First we analyse the individual physical aspects of heat transport and then combine them into an overall model of the vehicle cabin.

 The perception of comfort depends on the air temperature and humidity as well as on the surface temperatures of the surrounding surfaces (thermal radiation).
 To determine comfort, all these variables must therefore be determined in the model.

 In addition to the air (temperature, humidity, wind speed), solar radiation also affects the vehicle cabin from the outside.
 The interaction of the environment with the vehicle takes place via 3 mechanisms: